Home

 popular

 A federal court has sentenced SafeMoon founder, William Karony, to 100 months in prison for fraud-related charges.
-This decision, made public on February 11, 2026, follows widespread controversy surrounding his cryptocurrency project and allegations of scamming investors.
+The ruling, made public on February 11, 2026, follows significant controversy around his cryptocurrency project and allegations of scamming investors.

 Background on SafeMoon's Downfall

-Karony’s project has been under scrutiny since its inception, with many critics citing it as one of the biggest scams in the last five years.
-Court reports revealed he misled investors with promises of high returns tied to dubious marketing campaigns, such as the Gambia project and flashy billboards in New York City.
+Karony’s project has faced ongoing scrutiny, criticized as one of the largest scams in recent years.
+Court reports revealed he misled investors with promises of high returns tied to questionable marketing campaigns, including plans for a project in Gambia and overly flashy advertisements in New York City.
+Neighboring discussions on forums reflect a bitter sentiment among those impacted.

-"One of the biggest fleeces in the last 5 years," remarked an observer in an online forum.
+"One of the biggest fleeces in the last 5 years," remarked an observer online.

-The prosecution noted that Karony couldn’t account for the funds raised and leveraged community trust to his advantage.
-Commenters have expressed strife, pointing out that many investors still hold onto their tokens with little hope for recovery.
+The prosecution emphasized that Karony was unable to account for the funds raised, exploiting community trust to his advantage.
+Frustration runs high, as many investors continue holding their tokens with little hope for a recovery.
+Notably, one comment captured the sentiment: "I still have 53k SFM worth $ lmaoo :’(.

 Sentiments from Stakeholders